SasmitJoshi/Spending-Tracker/README.md

 ✅ Automatically categorises transactions — including unknown merchants via Gemini AI
 ✅ Stores transaction & category data locally to avoid repeated API calls
 ✅ Groups spending by day or month, and by category
-✅ Plots monthly inflows, outflows, and net cash flow using `matplotlib`
 ✅ Generates AI-based summaries of how to optimise spending

 ---